nesquena/backburner/README.md

 The best way to deploy these rake tasks is using a monitoring library.
 We suggest [God](https://github.com/mojombo/god/) which watches processes and ensures their stability.
 A simple God recipe for Backburner can be found in [examples/god](https://github.com/nesquena/backburner/blob/master/examples/god.rb).

+### Web Front-end

+Be sure to check out the Sinatra-powered project [beanstalkd_view](https://github.com/denniskuczynski/beanstalkd_view) by [denniskuczynski](http://github.com/denniskuczynski) which provides an excellent overview of the tubes and jobs processed by your beanstalk workers.
+An excellent addition to your Backburner setup.

 ## Acknowledgements